-Three amazing data science books to read in 2023 (if you won’t manage in 2022)
+Three amazing data science books to read in 2023 (if you didn’t manage in 2022)

-2022 is a truly amazing year for the machine learning community worldwide!
-Many long-awaited titles have been or will be soon released, including new editions of all-time classics.
+2022 was a truly amazing year for the machine learning community worldwide!
+Many long-awaited titles have been released, including new editions of all-time classics.

 In this post I want to share with you three 2022 titles that I believe are especially worth reading (not only) this year.